elylucas/env2file/readme.md

 Specifies the output file (defaults to ./src/environment.ts).

-Though env2file outputs a TypeScript file, there is no TS in it, so it can easy be renamed to a JS file using this option.
+> Though env2file outputs a TypeScript file by default, there is no TS in it, so it can easy be renamed to a JS file using this option.

 ### -o or --objectName